-We will notify your GP that you will be taking part in the study for their information.
+We will notify your friend/relative's GP that they will be taking part in the study for their information.

-We will keep all information about you safe and secure.
+We will keep all information about your friend/relative and you safe and secure.

 Once we have finished the study, we will keep the data for 25 years, so we can check the results (if needed).
-We will write our reports in a way that no-one can work out that you took part in the study.
+We will write our reports in a way that no-one can work out that your friend/relative took part in the study.

-What are my choices about how my information is used?
+What are my choices about how my friend/relative's information is used?

-You can stop being part of the study at any time, without giving a reason, but we will keep information about you that we have already collected.
-If you choose to stop taking part in the study, we would like to continue collecting information about your health from your hospital.
+Your friend/relative can stop being part of the study at any time, without giving a reason, but we will keep information about them that we have already collected.
+If your friend/relative chooses to stop taking part in the study, we would like to continue collecting information about their health from their hospital.
 If you do not want this to happen, tell us and we will stop.

-In some cases, however, we may need to continue to collect limited information about any side-effects of the study treatment you may experience.
-We will only do this where we are required to do so by law.
+In some cases, however, we may need to continue to collect limited information about any side-effects of the study treatment your friend/relative may experience We will only do this where we are required to do so by law.

-We need to manage your records in specific ways for the research to be reliable.
-This means that we won't be able to let you see or change the data we hold about you.
+We need to manage your friend/relative's records in specific ways for the research to be reliable.
+This means that we won't be able to let your friend/relative see or change the data we hold about them.